tarunsinghaldotme/aws-ec2-ebs-rotational-snapshot/README.md

 Bash script for Automatic EBS Snapshots and Delete obsolete Backups.

-**Todo this you need to install some dependencies on your system.**
+** To use this you need to install some dependencies on your system.**

 - ```apt-get install jq```